kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-3. Register a Runtime into the `0ccd19fd-671e-4024-8b0f-887bb7e4ed4f` subaccount tenant.
-That can be done by:
+3. Register a Runtime into the `0ccd19fd-671e-4024-8b0f-887bb7e4ed4f` subaccount tenant:
+   Create a Runtime in the `0ccd19fd-671e-4024-8b0f-887bb7e4ed4f` tenant:
-   - directly registering the runtime in the context of the tenant
+    - Run the request in the context of the wanted `subaccount` tenant
-   - registering the runtime in the context of the subaccount tenant's parent, and providing the wanted tenant as a `global_subaccount_id` label - that behaviour is kept for backwards compatability.
+    - Run the request in the context of the parent tenant, and label the runtime with the wanted `subaccount` tenant:
       ```graphql
         mutation  {
             registerRuntime(in:{name: "warehouse-runtime-1", labels:{global_subaccount_id:"0ccd19fd-671e-4024-8b0f-887bb7e4ed4f"}}) {